 debunking the myths –

-Some critics have come out vocally against carbon tax and rebates.
-But their attacks on the policy are quite misleading.
+There are definitely critics of the carbon tax and rebate policy. and while people can certainly disagree with the policy, most of their attacks are misleading or perhaps misinformed.
 Let’s examine their concerns, point by point.
-In particular, opponents seem to be (intentionally) ignoring the fact that all the money from the tax is returned to households, leaving the vast majority of households better off financially.
-There are legitimate critiques of the policy – and we have ways we’d like to see it improved too.
+One them you’ll see consistently is that opponents seem to be (intentionally?) ignoring the fact that all the money from the tax is returned to households, leaving the vast majority of households better off financially.
+(Of course, there are legitimate critiques of the policy – and we have ways we’d like to see it improved too.)

 what opponents are saying